seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Claudio, whom here you have warrant to execute, is
 no greater forfeit to the law than Angelo who hath
 sentenced him.
 To make you understand this in a
-manifested effect, I crave but four days’ respite;
+manifested effect, I crave but four days' respite;
 for the which you are to do me both a present and a
 dangerous courtesy.